 What is the hidden benefit of pet insurance?

-An unexpected benefit is that claims’ data gives valuable insight into which conditions are most common.
+Well, one unexpected benefit is that the data from insurance claims gives us valuable insight into which conditions are most common.
 That’s because when claims are processed, a diagnosis is recorded.
 This provides a large database of statistics about why people take their sick cat to the vet.

-I thought it would be useful to look at the top 10 reasons cats go to the veterinarian.
+I thought it would be useful to look at the top 10 reasons most common cat health problems.
 It’s good to be aware of the signs of those conditions, just in case your cat is affected.

 10 Most Common Cat Health Problems